paytonshafer/CS456-Cryptography/README.md

 # CS456-Cryptography
-This repository contains all of my assignments from CS456: Cryptography at Clarkson Univeristy.
+This repository contains all of my assignments from CS456: Cryptography at Clarkson Univeristy in spring 2023.
 Assignment 1 through 3 required you to break a given file using the information that was given and then usually something extra.
 All of my solutions are done in python.
 The Chat-Protocal is an exrypted chat protocal that allows two parties to conduct secure communication, this was also done in python.

 ## a1
 This assignment's topic was RSA.
 The first thing I had to do was break the file cipher.txt in hacka1.
 I did this by encoding every ascii character with